How to Install Python Packages with pip and requirements.txt

 Create requirements.txt with pip freeze

-pip freeze outputs the packages and their versions installed in the current environment in a format that can be used as requirements.txt.
+pip freeze outputs a list of the packages installed in the current environment along with their versions, in a format that can be used as requirements.txt.

 $ pip freeze